Rishabhbahuguna03/SQL/SQLWithIDC/Day 04/Question and Output.md

 # SQL Challenge - Day 04

 **Challenge Question:**
-Find the 3rd to 7th highest patient satisfaction scores from the patients table, showing patient_id, name, service, and satisfaction.
+Find the 3rd to 7th highest patient satisfaction scores from the patients table, showing `patient_id`, `name`, `service`, and `satisfaction`.
 Display only these 5 records.

 **SQL Query:**
 ```sql